Blockchain and chatbots and AI. Oh my!

 Today’s connected technology will soon become pervasive in government and elsewhere.
 Being good at connected tech will be good for your career.

 This post is an excerpt from GovLoop’s latest research brief, Enabling Digital Transformation in Government.
 Digital transformation — the updating of information technology solutions and services — is one of the highest priorities for government today.
-Given its potential to improve citizen services, cut procurement costs and improve productivity, federal agencies are aggressively pursuing this… Read more »
+Given its potential to improve citizen services, cut procurement costs and improve productivity, federal agencies are aggressively pursuing thisRead… Read more »

 For Thursday’s online training, “IT Innovation and How to Get There,” GovLoop brought together experts Shashank Khandelwhal, Director of Cloud.gov at 18F, and Jason Adolf, Industry Practice Lead for Appian’s Federal Business, to discuss some of the challenges of digital transformation and strategies to achieve innovation.